imgix/vue/README.md

 Vue.use(VueImgix, {
   domain: "<your company's imgix domain>",
   defaultIxParams: {
+    // This enables the auto format imgix parameter by default for all images, which we recommend to reduce image size, but you might choose to turn this off.
     auto: 'format',
   },
 });
 ```

-**NB:** This enables the [auto format imgix parameter](https://docs.imgix.com/apis/url/auto/auto#format) by default for all images, which we recommend to reduce image size, but you might choose to turn this off.

 And that's all you need to get started!
 Have fun!